Bridging Bayesian, frequentist and fiducial (BFF) inferences using confidence distribution: BFF Union: Randomness matching and parameter duality

 The bootstrap method simulates artificial data sets through a re-sampling process which is often referred to as {\it bootstrapping} a sample.
 The mechanism underlying the success of this simulation approach is the so-called bootstrap central limit theorem \citep{Singh1981, Freedman1981}.
 This theorem states general conditions under which an estimator, $\hat{\theta}$, for some parameter $\theta$ (with true value $\theta_0$) satisfies

 as the sample size $n\to \infty$.
-In equation (\ref{eq:boot}), ${\theta}^*_{BT}$ represents the bootstrap estimator, that is, the estimator evaluated over a random set of bootstrapped samples.
+In (\ref{eq:boot}), ${\theta}^*_{BT}$ represents the bootstrap estimator, that is, the estimator evaluated over a random set of bootstrapped samples.
 The matching statement in equation (\ref{eq:boot}) is a particular example of the approximate probability statement of equation (\ref{eq:Prob-asy}).
-In the bootstrapping method for inference, $\mathbb{P}_A(\cdot | data)$ is defined by the multinomial-distributed randomness of the re-sampling procedure.
+In the bootstrapping method for inference, $\mathbb{P}_A(\cdot | data)$ is defined by the multinomial-distributed randomness of the bootstrap sampling.
 Although the multinomial-distributed randomness is typically not the same as the empirical randomness inherited by the statistical model, each side of equation (\ref{eq:boot}) converges to the same normal distribution by application of the central limit theorem.
-Therefore, the matchingness of equation (\ref{eq:boot}) can be exploited for the purpose of valid frequentist inference about $\theta$.
+Therefore, (\ref{eq:boot}) can be exploited for the purpose of valid frequentist inference about $\theta$.